The range of things to do in Havana is incredible, and you will inevitably fall in love with this crumbling, charming city.

 If you decide to only visit one museum in Havana, make sure you go to the Museo de la Revolución (Museum of the Revolution).
 Located in the former neoclassical Presidential Palace, for a really small fee it will walk you through the history of the revolution in Cuba.

 The collection comprises a lot of documents and photos, so there is a lot of reading to be done.
 You should also check out the exhibits about the independence wars against Spain, and the communist reconstruction of Cuba in the 1960s and 1970s

 Then head to Plaza de la Revolución

-TIP: Keep in mind that Plaza de la Revolución is a bit far from everything else, so you are probably better off haggling a taxi to get there and back.
+Keep in mind that Plaza de la Revolución is a bit far from everything else and you are better off going by taxi.